-The real effects of a DEI rollback
+The ripple effects of a DEI rollback

 Diversity, equity and inclusion policies are - increasingly - subject to legal challenges, political scrutiny and evolving public opinion.
 The world's largest retailer announced that it would stop prioritising race and gender in supplier contracts, reduce funding for programmes such as its Center for Racial Equity, and stop participating in prominent benchmarks such as the Human Rights Campaign's Corporate Equality Index.